IRMaGe-3T/irmage-tools-resources/docs/users/resources.md

 ## General information about neuroimaging software
 - [Neuroimaging Tools & Resources Collaboratory (NITRC)](https://www.nitrc.org/) : a website that offers comprehensive information on an ever expanding scope of neuroinformatics software and data.
 You can find a lot of software and usefull link in the Resources Registry part.
+- [Neurostars](https://neurostars.org/) :  a question and answer forum for neuroscience researchers, infrastructure providers and software developers.

 ## Software suite
 - [BrainVisa](https://brainvisa.info/web/): neuroimaging software platform for mass data analysis.
 Contains software as Morphologist (brain segmentation and sulcal analysis)